f5devcentral/f5-gsts-labs-ansible-cookbook/docs/class1/module2/lab07.rst

 The parentheses ``(`` and ``)`` are also important, and required, in the places that you see them.

+Configure the ``lab2.7/playbooks/site.yaml`` above to replace your existing task with the task in the Discussion.
+Run the playbook as you did earlier.
+You should observe similar behavior as before, except a different iApp service, ``http-iapp2`` should now exist.

 Also, yes, in the solution's example, the ``parameters`` argument really looks like that; the iApp service data structures them self are responsible for that.
 We